Program

 Population Health doctoral students conduct research that addresses key determinants of health including:

-All Population Health PhD candidates must earn at least 33 credits by completing core research courses, selecting a concentration, and taking additional electives and directed study courses, as needed and in consultation with their faculty advisors.
-They must complete a dissertation in order to earn their degree.
+All Population Health PhD candidates must complete core research courses, select a concentration, and take additional electives and directed study courses, as needed and in consultation with their faculty advisors.
+They must complete a dissertation to earn their degree.

 Industry PhD Students complete the same core coursework and dissertation requirements as traditional Population Health PhD students.
 However, their research is conducted in collaboration with their employer, allowing projects to address real-world organizational or community health challenges.